Mangrullo

 Docker Socket

-By default, Mangrullo connects to the Docker daemon at /var/run/docker.sock
+By default, Mangrullo connects to the Docker daemon at /var/run/docker.sock.
+You can specify a different path using the --socket option or MANGRULLO_SOCKET environment variable.

 Version Handling